 The Registered Dietitian is the food and nutrition expert.
 To become a Registered Dietitian the following steps must be taken:

-- Complete a Baccalaureate degree program in which the academic requirements for the Didactic Program in Dietetics (DPD) are met;
+- Complete Didactic Program in Dietetics (DPD) coursework;

 - Acquire supervised dietetic practice experience by successfully completing an accredited Dietetic Internship (DI);